Using your YubiKey

 Introduction

-The YubiKey is a hardware device manufactured by Yubico that provides a hardware "second factor" enabling true two-factor authentication: something you know (your password) and something you have (your YubiKey).
+The YubiKey is a hardware device manufactured by Yubico that provides a hardware, phishing resistant "second factor" enabling true multi-factor authentication: something you know (your password) and something you have (your YubiKey).
 It enables you to easily and securely log in to accounts by emitting one-time passwords or using a FIDO-based public/private key pair generated by the device.

 Operation